Mean Servers runs our own network under AS Number 32931, we have the ability to announce our clients owned or leased IP address space.

 BGP Session Fees

-Ranges from $100 setup fee & $50/month to $0 setup fee and $25/month depending on contract length.
+Ranges from $50 setup fee & $35/month to $0 setup fee and $10/month depending on contract length.
 Certain colocation plans have BGP session fees waived.
 Please consult your individual colocation contract or account manager for details.
+If you need a BGP session in Los Angeles, please open a pre-sales ticket, only BGP sessions in Denver can be ordered and provisioned online.

 Frequently Asked Questions: